EthanThatOneKid/api.ethandavidson.com/docs/IDEAS.md

 ## Contact

 - **GET /contact**: Delivers my public contact information.
 - **POST /contact**: Procs a Discord bot to send me a private message on Discord.
-Details are provided in the body.
+Message details are provided in the body of the request.